+There should be at least three backup copies of important data, on at least two separate devices one of which must be off site.
 Backup copies will be securely stored against theft, corruption or physical damage, so that in the event of a major incident a backup copy is available.

-Removable media are encrypted and stored securely away from the server.
-The backup is cloud based and protected in the event of an incident.
+Removable media are encrypted and stored securely away from the serveroff site OR The backup is cloud based and protected in the event of an incident.

-• Steve manners is responsible for rotating the backup media
+• Steve manners] is responsible for rotating the backup media {if back up media are in use}